Aubergine Dip and a Review of The Cranks Bible

 - 1 large aubergine - cut into medium sized chunks

-- 2 tbsp olive oil + 2 tbsp good quality extra virgin olive oil
+- 2 tbsp olive oil + 2 tbsp good quality extra virgin olive oil for drizzling

 - 1 shallot - chopped